anish-dangol/tictactoe-exercise/README.md

 Requirement:
 1. There should be no user interface.
---> THere is no UI.
+--> There is no UI.

 2. The code should be unit tested.
 --> Unit tested using Xunit .